 SEEKING LEGAL REDRESS

-Please note, as yet the legal system offers no guarantees of justice around these particular issues; we hope that the eight women’s case will prove that undercover relationships were unlawful.
+Please note, as yet the legal system offers no guarantees of justice around these particular issues; we continue to campaign for undercover relationships to be deemed unlawful.
 The solicitors below may be able to advise whether you have a strong enough case to sue:

-- Birnberg Peirce Solicitors – there is an enquiry form on this page; mark your enquiry for the attention of Harriet Wistrich.
+- Birnberg Peirce Solicitors – there is an enquiry form on this page; mark your enquiry for the attention of Kate Thomas or Sarah McSherry.

 - Bindmans Solicitors (Jules Carey)